Gordon Park, Queensland: Notable residents

-Gordon Park resident, Tom Nash, was born in Essex, England in 1909.
+Gordon Park resident, Thomas Charles Nash, was born in Essex, England in 1909.
 He emigrated to Australia at the age of 17 aboard the S.S.
 Vedic, a ship chartered by the Salvation Army to bring 700 young emigrants to Australia.
 He was awarded the Order of Australia in 1985 in recognition of his service to the local community.
 Prior to receiving the award he had received a certificate of merit for services to the incapacitated Servicemen's Association, a RSL certificate of merit, honorary life membership of the RSL and the Paul Harris Fellowship medal from Rotary International.
 Tom Nash had also been a Brisbane City Council councillor.